Parmeggiani-Lab/elfin-ui/README.md

 <b>5.
 What is mirror-linking?</b>

 It is a extrusion/deletion mirroring mechanism originally implemented for symmetric hubs.
-Extrude and delete operations on any one of a group of mirror-linked modules are automatically copied.
+Extrude and delete operations on any one of a group of mirror-linked modules are automatically copied across.
 Extruded modules are also automatically mirror-linked so further extrusions are also copied as expected.

-To manually create mirror-linkage, use `Link by Mirror`.
-There are a couple of related mirror linking operators.
+It's sometimes useful to manually create mirror-linked groups that extrude together.
+To do so, use `Link by Mirror`.
+There are also a couple of other mirror linking operators - see [tutorial](resources/tutorial/README.md).

 ## Don't do's
 <b>Can I change module object settings?</b>